Bill Bradley (American football): NFL career

-Bradley was drafted in the third round of the 1969 NFL Draft by the Philadelphia Eagles as a punter/defensive back.
+Bradley was selected in the third round of the 1969 NFL/AFL draft by the Philadelphia Eagles as a punter/defensive back.
 His first season he punted and returned kick-offs and punts.
 The next season, he was just the punter.
 In 1971, he finally moved to defense, became the back-up punter and was a returner again.
 It was on defense that he stood out.
 He went on to earn three All-Pro selections (1971–73) at free safety, including first-team All-Pro in 1971 and 1972.
 He also played in three Pro Bowls from 1971 to 1973.
 His last full season of punting was 1972.
 He continued returning kick-offs and punts off and on for the rest of his career.
 Bradley led the NFL in interceptions in both 1971 (11) and 1972 (9), the first player ever to lead the league in interceptions in consecutive seasons, a feat matched only once since.
 In 1971, he also led the NFL in yards after an interception with 248.
 These achievements did not draw widespread attention, though, as the Eagles' record for those 2 years was 6–7–1 and 2–11–1; and the Eagles never made the playoffs during Bradley's tenure.
 He played his final year as the Eagle free safety in 1976, replaced by John Sanders.

 Bradley would later recount that during his years with the Eagles, he would spend nights out on dates with members of the Philadelphia Phillies usherettes.

 In 1977, Philadelphia traded Bradley to the Minnesota Vikings for a 7th round draft pick, but the Vikings cut him in training camp in favor of Paul Krause.
 Bradley went into retirement, working in his family's restaurant in Palestine, but in November of that year he was signed by the St. Louis Cardinals when Mike Sensibaugh broke his leg.
 He had been asked to come back by other teams – including Houston, Oakland and Pittsburgh, but only accepted with St. Louis because they looked to be playoff-bound.
 But they lost all their remaining games that season and stayed home.
 Bradley played four games as a defensive back with the Cardinals and then retired for good.

 Bradley is a member of the Texas High School, University of Texas, Philadelphia Eagles and Texas Sports Halls of Fame.